tchajed/magic-rpg/writing/story.md

 - boss battles are all direct head-to-head
 - experience via silly grinding (like destroying grass or enchanting objects in an assembly line)
 - experience gained with NPC quests

+## Conveying story

+can have cutscenes that take the whole display between major events

+can divide the info panel into several sections and rotate between them according to events: selection/dialogue, story, news

+can show story on selection of specific items

+## Speech

+in line with Pokemon/Zelda character would not speak, despite interacting with many others

+good opportunity for parody

+especially makes sense if party members are just summons, as opposed to people that might have a conversation (as in Final Fantasy)

+## Party

+- Party should grow
+- Heal at specific centers - if there's money, it should be plentiful
+- can switch between party members during battle
+- no reordering (reduces interface) but perhaps can switch at any time
+- if summons maybe more than one allowed at a time?
+- need to implement a battle interface for the party to be meaningful

+## Parody

+- High parody makes it easier to write
+- Some mechanics have to be real to some extent - quests, leveling up, talking to people